2020 Midwest derecho

 The 2020 Midwest derecho was an unusually destructive and extremely powerful progressive derecho that devastated much of the Midwestern United States, primarily eastern Nebraska, Iowa, Illinois, Wisconsin, and Indiana.
 It caused high winds and spawned an outbreak of weak tornadoes.
 Some areas reported torrential rain and large hail.
+The event came with no prior warning as weather forecast did not show the possibility of a derecho occurring until it was already in progress.